 - In a food processor, measure in millet, beans, carrots, and spinach.
 Process until the beans are no longer whole, but make sure the mixture is not entirely smooth.

 - Pour out the millet-bean mixture into a medium bowl, and then incorporate the remaining ingredients.
-Salt and pepper to taste prior to adding the eggs.
-The mix should be fairly wet.
+Salt and pepper to taste prior to adding the egg.

 - Preheat the oven to 400 degrees F. Lay parchment paper onto a baking stone or pan.
 Using a round cooking cutter (about 3 inches in diameter) for structure, scoop the mixture into 8 cakes directly onto the baking stone.